 Avocados may be the world’s most misunderstood fruit (yep, it’s a fruit, not a vegetable), all too often shunned because they’re believed to be overloaded with fat and calories.

 But wait!
 The avocado’s fat is the good kind (more on that in a minute!) and its calories serve as fuel to power you through a busy day.
-And there are lots of other benefits, too.
-Here are 12 facts about avocados that will make you want to eat one every day.
+And besides being impossibly delicious, there are lots of other benefits wrapped up in that tough green skin.
+Here are 12 benefits of eating avocados every day.

-Not all fats are bad, and the kind of fat in avocados is the good kind.
-Recent research suggests that monounsaturated and polyunsaturated fats — the fats in avocados — can help lower your cholesterol, so go ahead and eat that guac without guilt!
+Not all fats are bad, and the kind of fat in avocados is the mostly good kind!
+Recent research suggests that monounsaturated and polyunsaturated fats — the type of fats found in avocados — can help lower your cholesterol.
 Why are these fats naturally good?
 Because the body needs some dietary fat in moderation to help with absorption of nutrients.
 Good fats, monounsaturated and polyunsaturated fats, do not raise LDL (“bad”) cholesterol levels.
 In fact, good fats are recommended as a replacement for bad fats.
-Avocados contain 6g of naturally good fat per 50 g serving, one-third of a medium avocado.
+Avocados contain 6g of naturally good fat per 50g serving — that’s about one-third of a medium avocado.

-Speaking of cholesterol, you don’t even have to think about that gunk that clogs your arteries and puts you at risk for heart disease when you’re eating an avocado because the great green fruit has no cholesterol at all.
+Speaking of cholesterol, you don’t even have to think about that gunk that clogs your arteries and puts you at risk for heart disease when you’re eating an Avocado from Mexico, because the great green fruit has no cholesterol at all.
+Bada-bing, bada-boom.

 Diets rich in foods containing fiber, such as some vegetables and fruits, may reduce the risk of heart disease, obesity, and type 2 diabetes.
 Avocados are a good source of fiber (3 g per 50 g serving) and are a great fresh fruit option to help boost fiber intake.